dobraczka/forayer/NEW_IN_THIS_RELEASE.md

-- Fix unnecessary download of word embeddings
+- Update and cleanup dependencies
-- Update dependencies
+- Fix bug with int relations and .info() function